Snowies Alpine Traverse

 Meals provided: Breakfast, lunch, dinner & snacks

-Today, we journey from Schlink Hut along fireroad toward Whites River Hut.
+Today, we journey from Valentine Hut along fireroad toward Schlink Hut, before making our way to Whites River Hut.
 Situated at the base of the Rolling Grounds, Whites River Hut offers an ideal spot to rest and recharge before our final two days traversing the Main Range.

 For those eager to explore further, you can join your guides on an optional trek to visit a few more historic huts.
 This adventure takes us down to Guthega Power Station via Disappointment Spur Track.
 Along the way, we stop at Disappointment Spur Hut before descending to the Munyang River, where we meet our support vehicle and resupply.
 On the return to Whites River Hut, we stop to visit Horse Camp Hut, built in the 1950’s for surveying and a popular hut for backcountry skiers to visit in winter.